datwiz/dbt-snapshot-metadata/README.md

 ### NULLS vs High End Date/Timestamp
-In addition to the ops support and audit requirements, there can also be a legacy migration complication related to how open records (the most current version of the record) are represented snapshots.  dbt snapshots represent open records using `NULL` values for `valid_to` fields.
+In addition to the ops support and audit requirements, there can also be a legacy migration complication related to how open records (the most current version of the record) are represented in snapshots.  dbt snapshots represent open records using `NULL` values for `dbt_valid_to` fields.
-In legacy data lakes or data warehouses, the open records often are identified by using a well-known high value for the effective end date/timestamp, such as `9999-12-31` or `9999-12-31 23:59:59`.
+In legacy data lakes or data warehouses, the open records often are identified using a well-known high value for the effective end date/timestamp, such as `9999-12-31` or `9999-12-31 23:59:59`.
 Adding additional snapshot metadata columns enables a legacy view of record changes without having to alter the dbt snapshot strategy or processing logic.

-Note that transitioning to the use of `NULL` values for the `valid_to` end date/timestamp value for open records is `HIGHLY` recommended, especially if porting to a new database platform or cloud based service.
-On-premise legacy database platforms often use `TIMESTAMP` values without inclusion of timezones or timezone offests relying on a system wide default timezone setting.
+Note that transitioning to the use of `NULL` values for the `valid_to` end date/timestamp value for open records is `HIGHLY` recommended, especially when porting to a new database platform or cloud based service.
+On-premise legacy database platforms often use `TIMESTAMP` values without inclusion of timezones or timezone offsets relying on a system wide default timezone setting.
 Different databases may also have different millisecond precision for `TIMESTAMP` columns.
 When migrating to a new database platform, both precision and timezone treatment can cause unexpected issues.